DorothyMailosi/colab-party/README.md

-# Colabparty for dswb project
+# Colab party for DSWB project
 # list of members
 * Mike
 * Dora